July 10 - 16, 2011: Issue 14

 It is unfortunate that in recent times we have seen a number of deaths on our waterways.
 These deaths may have been prevented or aided in the recovery of the person by simply wearing a life jacket.
 Marine Rescue crews have spent many hours in the searching of large areas of ocean and waterways assisting the NSW Water Police in the recovery of these persons.
 While it is difficult to imagine the affect on the families of these victims the hours of searching for what is expected to be a deceased person does have an affect on the crews.

-What are the main attributes/skills required by someone who wants to participate in Marine Rescue?
+What are the main attributes/skills required by someone who wants to be a member of Marine Rescue?

 We need a minimum level of fitness as the vessels we operate are not pleasure vessels but dedicated rescue craft.
 They do not have soft spots, LCD TVs or deck chairs.
 We have members from most walks of life from having no boating experience to over forty years of commercial sea faring experience.
 We do however, expect each member to commit to the training program and achieve a minimum standard of competency that allows them to actively participate in the crewing of a rescue vessel.